Recycled (left/top) and Bioplastic (bottom/right) sequins, by the Sustainable Sequin Company

 Buy less.
 Buy better.
 Ask questions.
 Be informed.

-Find out a bit more about my cape team HERE
+Find out a bit more about my rain cape design and manufacture team HERE

 How can I help with this fight?